Mismiles/football-club/README.md

 To run the project, simply go to http://project-football.herokuapp.com/

+## To run locally

+Simply clone this repository using $ git clone https://github.com/Mismiles/football-club.git

+To install dependencies for the app to run from the requirements.txt file, run the following command in the terminal "pip3 install -r requirements.txt"

+Set your environment variables e.g. IP: 127.0.0.1 and PORT: 5000 to view the site in the browser.

+If running locally, set debug to "True" at the very bottom of app.py.

+Ensure you have a secret key set.

+Run the code in an IDE (Integrated development environment) by loading "python3 manage.py runserver" (note the app was built using python3)

 ## Credits

 ### Content
 - The bag, products, checkout, stripe payments, admin coding was taken from the course content.

+-The news section and comments associated with this were built using (https://djangocentral.com/building-a-blog-application-with-django/)

+-The contact form was built adapting code from: https://learndjango.com/tutorials/django-email-contact-form

 ### Media
 The media was obtained from this template, (https://colorlib.com/wp/template/sportz/) which is also referenced in the footer.